 Every year, over 120,000 babies are born with birth defects.
-While there could be many causes of birth defects, many are caused by the exposure of the fetus to certain prescription medications in utero.
-For pregnant mothers, certain anti-depressants like Celexa, Lexapro, and Zoloft can cause their unborn children to develop birth defects.
+While there could be many causes, many are caused by the exposure of the fetus to certain prescription medications in utero.
+For pregnant mothers, certain anti-depressants like Celexa, Lexapro, and Zoloft can cause their unborn children to develop defects.

 What Is A Birth Defect?

 A birth defect is a medical condition arising at or before birth affecting how the body looks or works or both.
-Birth defects can vary greatly in severity depending on the part of the body affected.
-Some birth defects like cleft lip, cleft palate, or club foot are easily diagnosed, but others like heart defects often require special tests to detect.
+They can vary greatly in severity depending on the part of the body affected.
+Some like cleft lip, cleft palate, or club foot are easily diagnosed, but others like heart defects often require special tests to detect.

 What Parents Need To Know About Raising A Child With Birth Defects

-While some birth defects can be corrected with surgery, other birth defects lead to lifelong afflictions.
+While some birth defects can be corrected with surgery, others lead to lifelong afflictions.
 For parents raising children with birth defects, here are a few things to keep in mind:

 - Birth defects can be diagnosed before, during, or after birth.
-Some birth defects can be detected in utero and doctors may be able to treat or correct them.
-However, some birth defects might go unnoticed for several years until they start causing complications.
+Some can be detected in utero and doctors may be able to treat or correct them.
+However, others might go unnoticed for several years until they start causing complications.

 - Your child may need extensive medical care.
 Life-threatening birth defects like congenital heart defects could require constant monitoring and/or surgeries to prevent further injuries.